k1nd0ne/ScapyWifi/README.md

-Next It is time to try to listen for the handshake.
+Next, it is time to try to listen for the handshake.
 There is 2 ways grab the handshake :
 * Connect a new client to the AP when sniffing (Faster less realist)
 * Connect a new client to the AP then launch the sniffing.
 ScapyFi will send deauthentication messages to the AP and will force the client to make the handshake process.
-(This process is not always successfull)
+(This process is not always successful)

 ![alt text](https://github.com/k1nd0ne/ScapyWifi/blob/master/screnshots/Screen_3.png)
 ![alt text](https://github.com/k1nd0ne/ScapyWifi/blob/master/screnshots/Screen_4.png)